 I have to share a few individual stories from this weekend, especially concerning the junior tournament...

-1) One of our returners from last year's champions was Linet.
+year's champions was Linet.
 She is small in stature but big in heart and she is like the energizer bunny on the field.
 She is a student at CGA and I have taught her for the last 5 years so we know each other well.
 She can be moody at times and it rubs off on her teammates.
 And sometimes she thinks she knows everything and doesn't accept correction very well.
 She displayed both of those bad characteristics in the first game, especially towards my assistant coach.
 So I substituted her out of the game and had a private talk with her on the sideline letting her know that her attitude better change very quickly if she wanted to play in the upcoming matches.
 For the rest of the weekend she was such a great leader and dazzled on the pitch.
 She was the defensive stopper that no one could get past (we only allowed 2 goals in 6 matches).
 She was encouraging her teammates and helping every chance she could get.

-2) Winny was our goalkeeper.
 She has some good natural ability, but she is a 6 foot tall 13 year old still trying to figure out how to use those long arms and legs (I know many of you are wondering why I am not teaching her basketball).
 She lacks confidence and experience, but she gained both this weekend playing in five of the six matches and only allowing one goal.
 My favorite part was the semifinal game on Sunday morning with a goalkeeper box filled with mud from the rains overnight.
 She doesn't really like getting dirty, but she was diving around in the mud all game to protect the goal.
 We eventually lost the game on penalty kicks, but I was so proud of her.

 No comments: